 Cultural and Diversity Affairs Committee (CDAC)

 CDAC seeks to understand and advocate for all students and foster a culture of inclusive excellence in the Georgia Tech community.
-The committee plans a yearly Diversity and Inclusivity Conference.
+We aim to make our community be more inclusive and equitable for all.
+One of our past, and current, projects include a yearly Diversity and Inclusivity Conference.

-The Arts Committee will serve as a hub for all students interested or affiliated with art on campus to form connections and collaborate on group initiatives.
-This committee will be led by two chairs that will head conversations about how to strengthen the art community at Georgia Tech.
+The Arts Committee will serve as a hub to support all students interested or affiliated with art on campus to promote and make easier students’ growth and exploration in the arts.
+This committee will research the means of funding and resources for art-related projects and initiatives.
+Additionally, the committee will head conversations about how to strengthen the art community at Georgia Tech.
 In order to address the unique challenges that the art community faces on campus, this committee will strive to include individuals from all parts of the art community.
 The goal of this committee is to unify the arts under one representative body that can advocate for the needs of the students involved with the arts here at Georgia Tech.

 Health and Wellbeing Committee

-This committee is a student think tank and incubator for mental health initiatives on campus.
-Our initiatives are aimed at expanding campus services, raising awareness, infusing mental health into curriculum, and promoting academic wellbeing.
+This committee is a student think tank and incubator for health initiatives on campus.
+Our initiatives are aimed at expanding campus services, raising awareness, infusing mental health into the curriculum, and promoting academic well-being.
+While we focus on mental health we also advocate for increased resources to support and enhance all other aspects of health including emotional/social, physical, and spiritual health.
+This committee also works with all members of the GT Community to foster collaboration on various health-related projects on campus.